 Swimming -- and at Potsdam in East Germany the Soviet Union emerged victorious after a three-day competition against their East German opponents.

-Swimming -- and at Potsdam in East Germany the Soviet Union emerged victorious after a three-day competition against their East German opponents.
+Background: Swimming -- and at Potsdam in East Germany the Soviet Union emerged victorious after a three-day competition against their East German opponents.
 The final score left the USSR with 180 points against 164 for East Germany in the annual competition.

 SYNOPSIS: The final day's races on Sunday (8 April) were a slight anti-climax after three new world records had been broken earlier in the event.
 But there were some compensations, like the Soviet record set by Viktor Kusnezow in the men's 200 metres backstroke.
 Kusnezow finished with a time of two minutes, four point zero eight seconds.